davar-playgrounds/ansible-elk/roles/logstash/README.md

 Requirements
 ------------

-The role requires java be installed before logstash is started
+The role requires java be installed before logstash is installed and the Elastic repo is used to for the install.
+The java and repo-elk roles are included in this role.

+Some of the code for this role comes from https://qbox.io/blog/deploying-elk-stack-ansible-elasticsearch-kibana-logstash

 Role Variables